haskell/ghcup-hs/docs/dev.md

 3. Add ChangeLog entry

-4. Add/fix downloads in `ghcup-<ver>.yaml` ([ghcup-metadata repo](https://github.com/haskell/ghcup-metadata)), then verify with `ghcup-gen check -f ghcup-<ver>.yaml` and possibly (example only) `ghcup-gen check-tarballs -f ghcup-<ver>.yaml -u 'ghc-8.10.7'`.
-Generally, new GHC/cabal/stack/hls versions are only added to the latest yaml file.
-New GHCup versions are added to all (great care must be taken here to not break the parser... e.g. ARM platforms don't parse in all older formats).

-5. Commit and git push with tag.
+4. Commit and git push with tag.
 Wait for tests to succeed and release artifacts to build.

-6. Download release artifacts and upload them `downloads.haskell.org/~ghcup` along with checksum files (`sha256sum --tag * > SHA256SUMS && gpg --detach-sign -u <your-email> SHA256SUMS`)
+5. Download release artifacts and upload them `downloads.haskell.org/~ghcup` along with checksum files (`sha256sum --tag * > SHA256SUMS && gpg --detach-sign -u <your-email> SHA256SUMS`)

-7. Add ghcup release artifacts to ALL yaml files (see point 4.)
+6. Add ghcup release artifacts to ALL yaml files, see [ghcup-metadata repo](https://github.com/haskell/ghcup-metadata)

-8. Upload the final `ghcup-<ver>.yaml` (and a detached GPG sig of it) to `webhost.haskell.org/ghcup/data/` (for yaml versions <= 0.0.6) as well as [https://github.com/haskell/ghcup-metadata](https://github.com/haskell/ghcup-metadata) (for all versions).
+7. Upload the final `ghcup-<ver>.yaml` (and a detached GPG sig of it) to `webhost.haskell.org/ghcup/data/` (for yaml versions <= 0.0.6) as well as [https://github.com/haskell/ghcup-metadata](https://github.com/haskell/ghcup-metadata) (for all versions).

-9. Upload `bootstrap-haskell` and `bootstrap-haskell.ps1` to `webhost.haskell.org/ghcup/sh/`
+8. Upload `bootstrap-haskell` and `bootstrap-haskell.ps1` to `webhost.haskell.org/ghcup/sh/`

-10. Update the top-level ghcup symlinks at `downloads.haskell.org/~ghcup`
+9. Update the top-level ghcup symlinks at `downloads.haskell.org/~ghcup`

-11. Post on reddit/discourse/etc. and collect rewards
+10. Post on reddit/discourse/etc. and collect rewards

 # Documentation